 Animal Instincts: Dinner at the Pittsburgh Zoo

-The Pittsburgh Zoo & PPG Aquarium hosts a special adults-only Valentine's dinner on February 14, 2020, from 6 to 9 p.m.
-It starts with a four-course formal dinner that starts with hors d'oeuvres and salad, followed by an entree of artichokes with herb-crusted chicken and slow-roasted sirloin, and finished with strawberry shortcake and vanilla brandy hot cocoa, plus a cash bar throughout the entire night.
+The Pittsburgh Zoo & PPG Aquarium hosts a special adults-only Valentine's dinner with a four-course formal dinner that starts with hors d'oeuvres and salad, followed by an entree of artichokes with herb-crusted chicken and slow-roasted sirloin, and finished with strawberry shortcake and vanilla brandy hot cocoa, plus a cash bar throughout the entire night.

 But if the menu and drinks aren't enough to entice you, the evening also includes a humorous and very informative presentation about how exotic animals mate, to keep with the theme of the holiday.
 Some of the smaller residents of the zoo may even make an appearance at dinner, so you can get up close and personal with the animals.

 Every year for Valentine's Day, the Pittsburgh Symphony Orchestra performs a special composition known for its sensuality and also invites a renowned musician to grace the Heinz Hall in downtown Pittsburgh.
-For 2020, there will be three of these special performances, from February 14 to 16, 2020.
 For the ultimate highbrow Valentine's Day date, don't miss out on one of these concerts.

-Composer Vasily Petrenko will lead the orchestra Maurice Ravel's "Daphnis and Chloe," an opus that Stravinsky called "one of the most beautiful products of all French music."
-Then, the violin virtuoso Ray Chen, who has performed in top concerts around the world, will treat the audience to Sibelius' "Violin Concerto."
+At the 2020 event, Composer Vasily Petrenko led the orchestra in Maurice Ravel's "Daphnis and Chloe," an opus that Stravinsky called "one of the most beautiful products of all French music."
+Then, the violin virtuoso Ray Chen, who has performed in top concerts around the world, treated the audience to Sibelius' "Violin Concerto."

 Hartwood Acres Park is just 10 miles northeast of downtown Pittsburgh and is considered one of the most beautiful parks in the entire county.
 The highlight is the Hartwood Mansion, an English-style manor surrounded by gardens that look like a scene straight from a fairytale.
-On February 15, 2020, you and your partner can treat yourselves to a special three-course tea, followed by a guided tour of the home and grounds.
+You and your partner can treat yourselves to a special three-course tea, followed by a guided tour of the home and grounds.